Improved bounds for coloring locally sparse hypergraphs: List-coloring high-girth hypergraphs

-Lemmas~\ref{final_corollary},~\ref{target_lemma} and~\ref{second_phase} imply Theorem~\ref{main_hypergraph}. \begin{lemma} Let $i^*$ be the integer promised by Lemma~\ref{target_lemma}, and assume property $P(i^*+1)$ holds for the partial coloring $\phi$ in the beginning of the $(i^*+1)$-th iteration.
-Given $\phi$, we can find a full list-coloring of $H$ in expected polynomial time in the number of vertices of $H$.
+Lemmas~\ref{final_corollary},~\ref{target_lemma} and~\ref{second_phase} imply Theorem~\ref{main_hypergraph}. \begin{lemma} Let $i^*$ be the integer promised by Lemma~\ref{target_lemma}, and assume property $P(i^*+1)$ holds for the partial list-coloring $\phi_{i^*}$, i.e., the output of the $i^*$-iteration which is the partial list-coloring in the beginning of the $(i^*+1)$-th iteration.
+Given $\phi_{i^*}$, we can find a full list-coloring of $H$ in expected polynomial time in the number of vertices of $H$.
 Also, if $\Delta $ is assumed to be constant, then such a coloring can be constructed deterministically in polynomial time. \end{lemma}

 \begin{proof}[Proof of Theorem~\ref{main_hypergraph}] We carry out $i^*$ iterations of our procedure.
 If $P(i)$ fails to hold for any iteration $i$, then we halt.
 By Lemmas~\ref{final_corollary} and~\ref{target_lemma}, $P(i)$ (and, therefore, $Q(i)$) holds with positive probability for each iteration and so it is possible to perform $i^*$ iterations.
-Further, since the application of the LLL in the proof of Lemma~\ref{final_corollary} is within the scope of the so-called \emph{variable setting}, i.e., the setting considered by~\cite{MT}, the Moser-Tardos algorithm applies and terminates in expected polynomial time.
-(If $\Delta$ is assumed to be constant the deterministic version of the Moser-Tardos algorithm also applies and terminates in polynomial time.)
-Thus, we can perform $i^*$ (successful) iterations in polynomial time.
+Further, since the application of the Lov\'{a}sz Local Lemma in the proof of Lemma~\ref{final_corollary} is within the scope of the variable setting, Theorem~\ref{thm:randomized_mt} applies and the Moser-Tardos algorithm terminates in expected polynomial time.
+In particular, recall that the proof of Lemma~\ref{final_corollary} employs the symmetric version of the Lovász Local Lemma (Corollary~\ref{symmetric_LLL}).
+In this application, the probability of each bad event is bounded by $p := \Delta^{-\ln \Delta}$, while the size of each dependency neighborhood is bounded by $d := \Delta^5$.
+Consequently, Theorem~\ref{thm:randomized_mt} and Remark~\ref{llls} provide a polynomial upper bound on the expected running time of the Moser-Tardos algorithm.
+Furthermore, for sufficiently large $\Delta$, Theorem~\ref{harris_theorem_derandomize} ensures that the process can be derandomized to yield a deterministic polynomial-time algorithm.

-After $i^*$ iterations we apply the algorithm of Lemma~\ref{second_phase} and complete the list-coloring of the input hypergraph.
+Thus, we can execute $i^*$ successful iterations in polynomial time.
+Following these iterations, we apply the algorithm from Lemma~\ref{second_phase} to complete the list-coloring.
+For constant $\Delta$, this second phase can also be efficiently derandomized.

 \end{proof}